Need help? We're here!

 Be sure to check your company’s idling requirements.
 Most trucking companies allow the engine to run once the temperature drops below 20°F. If that is the case, then investing in a portable heater is a wise decision.

 Run your heater when you are getting ready for bed or need to do paperwork.
 This allows you to feel more comfortable and stay extra cozy.
-A word of caution though when using a heater in your truck: never put it near flammable items and make sure to get a carbon monoxide detector to be on the safe side.
+A word of caution, though, when using a heater in your truck: never put it near flammable items, and make sure to get a carbon monoxide detector to be on the safe side.

 Also, be sure to pay extra attention to the soles.
 They must not only be thick but also provide good traction, especially when walking outside to load or unload cargo on uneven, icy, snowy, or wet terrains.
 A good set of boots will make all the difference between surviving and thriving during the winter months.

 Trucking may be increasingly challenging in winter, but these tips can help make it a little less stressful, more comfortable, and a lot more bearable for truckers.
-Staying warm when truck driving is highly crucial to ensure not only your comfort but also your safety all throughout the trip.
+Staying warm when truck driving is highly crucial to ensure not only your comfort but also your safety throughout the trip.